 The skills you’ll gain as a French major are transferable and diverse.
 Depending upon your career goals, it is not uncommon for a French major to earn a double major or go on for further study in order to prepare for a career in law, medicine, government or any number of other professions.
 It is impossible to cover the wide scope of career opportunities available to those who are bilingual and well-versed in a second culture, but some of the more common examples are:

-If you are passionate about working with a French speaking population around the world or here in the United States, then perhaps a major in French is the next step God has for you!
+If you are passionate about working with a French speaking population around the world or here in the United States, then perhaps finding Christian universities with French is the next step God has for you!

 By Amber Gragert